Cardano-After-Dark/dred/docs/src/pages/index.md

 Welcome to Dred!
 A powerful decentralized messaging protocol that enables real-time communication for Web3 applications.
 Built on Redis state channels, Dred provides a robust infrastructure for dApps to implement real-time features without centralized dependencies. {% .lead %}

+{% callout title="Documentation Location" type="warning" %}
+This documentation is hosted at [https://cardano-after-dark.github.io/dred/](https://cardano-after-dark.github.io/dred/).
+If you're seeing this message, the documentation is still being deployed.
+{% /callout %}

 {% quick-links %}

 {% quick-link title="Installation" icon="installation" href="/docs/installation" description="Step-by-step guides to setting up your system and installing the library." /%}